-Hymans Robertson, an independent firm of actuaries, has calculated the Group's net liability position as £7.99 million on the Local Government Pension Scheme as at 31st March 2022.
-Employer's contributions to the pension fund during 2019/20 were charged at 15.9% of total pensionable employee pay in line with actuarial advice.
+Hymans Robertson, an independent firm of actuaries, has calculated the Group's net asset position as £0.92 million on the Local Government Pension Scheme as at 31st March 2023.
+Employer's contributions to the pension fund during 2022/23 were charged at 15.9% of total pensionable employee pay in line with actuarial advice.
 Further information on retirement benefits is available in Note 23 of the Notes to the Group Core Financial Statements and Note 22 of TVCA single entity Core Financial Statements.